haxsaw/hikaru/docs/installation.rst

 and the code generation capabilities that can turn live Hikaru objects into Python source.

 As of version 1.1.0, Hikaru's packaging has been changed.
-It has been broken into a collection of smaller packages that allow the user to only install the support tbey require.
-However, a meta-package still exists that mimicks the old ``hikaru`` package and installs all the components that were present prior to version 1.1.0.
+It has been broken into a collection of smaller packages that allow the user to only install the support they require.
+However, a meta-package still exists that mimics the old ``hikaru`` package and installs all the components that were present prior to version 1.1.0.

 The new package structure is as follows: